yahyasaadi/bellaPizza/README.md

 * Bootstrap

 ## Known Bugs
-No known bags at the moment but still working on making the site more efficient and appealing.
-I want to add better looking animations with time.
+No known bugs at the moment but still working on making the site more efficient and appealing.
+There are some requirements I have been unable to do but will add once I know how to do them.

 ## Installation
 If you want to have the project on your computer, you can: